GES

 Constitutional and Legal Framework

-The Indian Constitution does not originally contain any provision regarding political parties.
-The first constitutional recognition came through the 52nd Amendment Act, 1985, which added the Tenth Schedule (Anti-Defection Law) — this schedule refers to "political parties" and "legislature parties."
-Article 19(1)(c) guarantees the right to form associations and unions, which includes the right to form political parties.
-The primary statutory framework is the Representation of the People Act (RPA), 1951.
-Section 29A of the RPA provides for the registration of political parties with the Election Commission of India (ECI).
-Any association or body of individual citizens of India calling itself a political party can apply for registration under Section 29A.
-The party must have a written constitution and its office-bearers must be members of the party.
-The ECI can register a party subject to the condition that the party's objectives and activities are consistent with the Constitution.
-The Election Symbols (Reservation and Allotment) Order, 1968 governs the classification of parties and allotment of symbols.
-The ECI has the power to recognize, derecognize, merge, or split parties under this Order.
-The Income Tax Act, 1961 (Section 13A) provides tax exemptions for political parties, subject to conditions including filing of returns and maintenance of accounts.
+The original Constitution contains no provision on political parties.
+The 52nd Amendment (1985) delivered their first constitutional recognition by adding the Tenth Schedule, which references "political parties" and "legislature parties."
+Article 19(1)(c) guarantees the right to form associations and unions, including political parties.
+The primary statute is the Representation of the People Act, 1951.
+Section 29A enables any association of Indian citizens calling itself a political party to register with the ECI.
+The party must maintain a written constitution, and office-bearers must be members.
+The ECI registers parties on the condition that objectives and activities align with the Constitution.
+The Election Symbols (Reservation and Allotment) Order, 1968 governs party classification and symbol allotment.
+The ECI can recognize, derecognize, merge, or split parties under this Order.
+Section 13A of the Income Tax Act, 1961 grants tax exemptions to political parties that file returns and maintain proper accounts.

 Recognition Criteria — National and State Parties

-The ECI classifies parties into three categories: national parties, state parties (recognized in specific states), and registered unrecognized parties.
-A party is recognized as a national party if it fulfils any one of the following conditions: (a) it secures at least 6% of valid votes polled in any four or more states at a general election to the Lok Sabha or State Assembly and wins at least 4 seats in the Lok Sabha from any state or states; (b) it wins at least 2% of the total Lok Sabha seats (i.e., currently 11 seats) from not less than 3 different states; (c) it is recognized as a state party in four or more states.
-A party is recognized as a state party if it fulfils any one of the following conditions: (a) it secures at least 6% of valid votes polled in the state at a general election to the Lok Sabha or State Assembly and wins at least 2 seats in the State Assembly; (b) it secures at least 6% of valid votes in the state at a Lok Sabha election and wins at least 1 Lok Sabha seat from the state; (c) it wins at least 3% of total seats in the State Assembly or at least 3 seats, whichever is more; (d) it wins at least 1 Lok Sabha seat for every 25 seats (or fraction thereof) allotted to the state.
-As of 2024, there are 6 national parties, over 50 state parties, and around 2,500 registered unrecognized parties.
+The ECI classifies parties into three tiers: national, state (recognized in specific states), and registered unrecognized.
+A party qualifies as a national party by meeting any one condition: securing at least 6% of valid votes in four or more states at a LS or Assembly election and winning at least 4 LS seats; winning at least 2% of total LS seats (currently 11) from at least 3 different states; or holding state-party recognition in four or more states.
+State-party recognition requires any one condition: at least 6% of valid votes in the state at a LS or Assembly election plus at least 2 Assembly seats; at least 6% of valid votes in the state at a LS election plus at least 1 LS seat; winning at least 3% of total Assembly seats or 3 seats (whichever is more); or winning at least 1 LS seat for every 25 seats allotted to the state.
+As of 2024, India has 6 national parties, over 50 state parties, and around 2,500 registered unrecognized parties.

 Anti-Defection Law — Tenth Schedule